SirZenith/lua-argparse/README.md

 # API

-- `Parameter`
-  - fields
-    - name
-    - long
-    - short
-    - required
-    - type
-    - default
-    - help
-  - static methods
-    - `Parameter:new(config: table<string, any>): Parameter`, constructor each
-      field of object can be set by config table passed in, if they appears in the table.
-Config must contains one of `name` or `long`.
-- `Command`
-  - fields
-    - name
-    - help
-  - static methods
-    - `Command:new(config: table<string, any>): Command`, each field of object
-      can be set by config table passed in, if they appears in the table.
-Config must have a `name` field.
-  - methods.
-Each method return `self`, so that chainning method calls are possible.
-    - `self:subcommand(commands: Command[]): Command`, adding commands in list as subcommand.
-    - `self:parameter(params: (Parameter|table<string, any>)[]): Command`,
-      adding parameters in lsit to command.
-List item can either be `Parameter` or parameter config table.
-    - `self:operation(op: fun(table<string, any>))`, bind operation to command.
-      Operation should be function which takes parameter value map as argument.
-- `ArgParser`
-  - static methods
-    - `ArgParser:new(): ArgParser`, constructor.
-  - methods
-    - `self:parse_arg(cmd: Command, arg_in: string[]?): Command, table<string, any>, string?`,
-    `cmd` is the target command group for parsing. `arg_in` is string argument list, if `nil`, will use `arg` as its value.
-- `Application`, inheriting `Command`.
-Do all things `Command` does, adding a help command to itself when instantiated.
-  - fields
-    - version
-  - methods
-    - `self:info_str(): string`, return meta info by string.
-    - `self:run_help()`, print help info. `Application` will print its help info if command arguments points to a command without operation.
-    - `self:run()`, parse command line argument and run target operation.
+## `Parameter`

+**Fields**

+- `name`: Parameter's name, this will be used as key in parsed argument table.
+- `long`: When provided, this parameter becomes a flag.
+A parameter name can be generated automatical from long flag, by replacing `-` with `_`.
+- `short`: When provided, this parameter becomes a flag.
+- `required`: A boolean value indicating if this parameter must be provided by caller.
+- `type`: Parameter type string, possible values are `string`, `boolean`, `number`.
+- `help`: Help description of this parameter.
+- `default`: Default value of this parameter if you don't want it to be `nil` in parsed argument table when its missing.
+- `max_cnt`: Maximum repeat count of assignment of this parameter.
+User can pass this parameter from command line, no matter it's a flag or positional one, this many times or less.

+  By default this value is one.
+Otherwise, parsed value of this parameter will be a list instead of a plain value.

+  When this value is set to non-positive, this parameter can be repeated infinite many times.

+---

+**Static methods**

+- `Parameter:new(config: ParameterCfg): Parameter`

+  constructor.
+Passed argument is a table, in which keys are field name of this class, and values are corresponding value of each field.

+  This table must contains at least one of `name` or `long`.

+## `Command`

+**Fields**

+- `name`: Command's name, used index in command tree, should be unique among its siblings.
+- `help`: Help description for this command.

+---

+**Static Methods**

+- `Command:new(config: CommandCfg): Command`

+  constructor.
+Passed argument is a table, in which keys are field name of this class, and values are corresponding value of each field.

+  This table must contains `name` field.

+---

+**Methods**

+  Each method return `self`, so that chainning method calls is possible.

+- `self:subcommand(commands: Command[]): Command`

+  Adds a list of subcommands as children of current command.
+- `self:parameter(params: (Parameter|ParameterCfg)[]): Command`

+  Adds a list of parameters to current command.
+Each element in the list can either be an actual `Parameter` or a table you passed to `Parameter`'s constructor.

+- `self:operation(op: fun(table<string, any>))`
+  Set operation function of this command.

+  When command gets executed, parsed argument table will be passed to this function as argument.

+## `ArgParser`

+**Static Mehtods**

+- `ArgParser:new(): ArgParser`

+  Constructor.

+---

+**Methods**

+- `self:parse_arg(cmd: Command, arg_in: string[]?): Command?, table<string, any>?, string?`,
+  - `cmd` is the target command tree that needs to be executed.
+  - `arg_in` is string argument list, if its `nil`, global variable `arg` will be used.

+  First returned value is target command taken from command tree, specified by given argument list.

+  Second argument is parsed argument table, with parameters' name as its keys.

+  Any error encountered during parsing argument list, will be propagated to caller as an error message by third return value.

+## `Application`

+Inheriting `Command`.
+Do all things `Command` does, `help` subcommand is added on created.

+When executed, if target command specified by argument list has no operation, its help message will be printed.

+**Fields**

+- `version`: A string value indicating version of this application.
+Used in generated `help` command.

+---

+**Method**

+- `self:info_str(): string`

+  Returns meta info as string.
+- `self:run_help()`

+  Prints help info.
+- `self:run_with_args(args_in: stirng[])`

+  Takes a stirng argument list, parse it and run target command.
+- `self:run()`

+  Parse and run command with global variable `arg` as argument list.